leanchess/leanchess.github.io/index.md

 In the beginning David Horne created [1K ZX Chess][1kchess].
 And the chess was 672 bytes long; and all saw that it was good.

 And the land had rest thirty two years.
-And Olivier Poudade begat a [program][bootchess], and called its name BootChess.
+And Olivier Poudade begat a [program][bootchess], and he called its name BootChess.
 And BootChess was 468 bytes long; and all saw that it was boot.

+And Óscar Toledo Gutiérrez begat a real boot chess [program][atomchess].
+And he called its name Atomchess, saying, the atom is the smallest of all particles.
+And all saw that it was good.
+And it came to pass, that men came and made Atomchess smaller; and it was 377 bytes long.

 ## Who
 © 2019 [Dmitry Shechtman][contact]